CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Introduction

-These and more questions, that arise after having established the occurrence of superproduct systems from dilations and the relation with the GNS-subproduct system of the dilated CP-semigroup, are formulated, together with the answers we have or we will establish later on, but also stating clearly where we do not have answers, in Section \ref{QSEC}.
-Section \ref{QSEC} maybe considered an introduction to the second half of our notes; but, of course, it cannot be understood without having first appreciated at least the theoretic part of the first half.
+These and more questions that arise after having established the occurrence of superproduct systems from dilations and the relation with the GNS-subproduct system of the dilated CP-semigroup, we formulate in Section \ref{QSEC}.
+We formulate the answers we get throughout these notes, but we also state clearly where we do not have answers.
+Section \ref{QSEC} may be considered an introduction to the second half of our notes; but, of course, it cannot be understood without having first appreciated at least the theoretic part of the first half.

 The following sections explore superproduct systems of dilations and what we can do with them.
 Section \ref{unisupSEC} addresses how superproduct systems behave under unitalization of dilations.
 Section \ref{leftdilSEC} addresses the question of so-called left dilations for superproduct systems.
 (Left dilations of a product system furnish a unital endomorphism semigroup for that product system.
 They would do the same for superproduct systems -- if we had not shown that they can exist only if the superproduct system is a product system.
 But, if we have a product system and a unital unit (so that the product system contains the GNS-subproduct system of the Markov semigroup determined by the unit), and if the monoid is sufficiently``nice'' (an Ore monoid), then we may construct a left dilation and the endomorphism semigroup it determines, is a dilation of the Markov semigroup; Theorem \ref{Oreindthm}.)
 In the Example Section \ref{EXpropsupSEC} we furnish dilations with proper superproduct systems.